 A biologist by training with Ecology as a preference in the late 1960s, I was unable to understand why humans refused to align their collective behaviors with what science was saying needed to be done if we were to survive deep into the 21st Century (see: Population Bomb) … until I read Daniel Quinn’s novel Ishmael, which won the Turner Tomorrow Fellowship Award in 1991.
-Then I understood why we as a species are likely doomed (sorry!).
+Then I understood why we as a species (spoiler alert) are likely doomed (sorry!).

 What follows is a transcription from the novel in which Quinn uses Ishmael, a highly intelligent mountain gorilla, to explain why our civilization finds itself in its current existential quandary.
 I offer this four-part post as a gift of my time: what follows has been modified in places to reflect a different verb tense from the one Quinn uses in the novel, but with that acknowledged, everything that follows is from the mind and “pen” of Daniel Quinn.